momentohq/moderated-chat/backend/lambdas/README.md

 src
 ├── common
 │   └── logger.ts
+|   └── routes
+|       └── IRoute.ts
+├── shared
+|   └── models.ts
-├── products
+├── setup
 |   └── handler.ts
-└── users
+└── translations-api
-    └── handler.ts
+|   └── handler.ts
+|   └── routes/v1
+|       └── translation.ts
 ```

-Each directory inside the src directory gets bundled as its own lambda, except the common directory.
-There are 2 lambda assets,
+Each directory inside the src directory gets bundled as its own lambda, except the common and shared directories.
-a users.zip and a products.zip.
-The common directory is an exception which does not get bundled as its own asset.
-It has
-code that gets reused across the lambdas.
+There are 2 lambda assets: a setup.zip and a translations-api.zip.
+The common and shared directories are an exception; they do not get bundled as their own asset, they have code that gets reused across the translation lambdas.
+The setup lambda is used during cdk deploys of the TranslationApiStack in order to create the Momento cache and webhook necessary for the moderated chat if those resources do not already exist.

 ## Building